Software Secured Company Logo.

 Not every hacker has malicious intent.
 There are 7 hats of hacking:

-• White Hack Hacker: A white hat hacker is a cybersecurity professional that companies hire to perform hacking simulations on the organization.
+• White Hat Hacker: A white hat hacker is a cybersecurity professional that companies hire to perform hacking simulations on the organization.

 • Black Hat Hacker: A cybercriminal who hacks for financial gain by stealing confidential information or disrupting business operations.